 I have a love/hate relationship with surprises.
 Good surprises, such as receiving a new R/C vehicle, or finding extra money in your wallet, are perfect.
 However, there are bad surprises too.
 When it comes to radio-controlled cars and trucks, I’ve found that there can be surprises lurking around every corner.

-When Redcat Racing announced they were developing a 1/10-scale R/C “scaler”, I was not only surprised but also excited.
-My first rock crawler experience was with a Redcat Racing RS10 Rockslide, a vehicle which kickstarted my love for scalers and crawlers.
+When Redcat Racing announced they were developing a 1/10-scale R/C “scaler,” I was not only surprised but also excited.
+My first rock crawler experience was with a Redcat Racing RS10 Rockslide, a vehicle that kickstarted my love for scalers and crawlers.
 Although that vehicle is in the hands of my oldest son now, it is still a solid performer and one that both he and I enjoy wheeling whenever the urge arises.

 - 1 Redcat Racing Everest GEN7 Sport 1/10-scale R/C Trail Rig